verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     .. seealso:: :ref:`Routing Resource XML File <vpr_route_resource_file>`.

-.. option:: --routing_budgets_algorithm { minimax | scale_delay | disable }
+.. option:: --routing_budgets_algorithm { disable | minimax | scale_delay }

     Controls how the routing budgets are created.
+Routing budgets are used to guid VPR's routing algorithm to consider both short path and long path timing constraints :cite:`RCV_algorithm`.

+    ``disable`` is used to disable the budget feature.
+This uses the default VPR and ignores hold time constraints.

     ``minimax`` sets the minimum and maximum budgets depending on the amount slack between connections and the current delay values.
-This uses the routing cost valleys (RCV) and Minimax-PERT algorithm.
+This uses the routing cost valleys (RCV) and Minimax-PERT algorithm. :cite:`minimax_pert,RCV_algorithm`.

     ``scale_delay`` has the minimum budgets set to 0 and the maximum budgets as scaling the delay by the pin criticality (net delay/ pin criticality).

-    ``disable`` is used to disable the budget feature.
-This uses the default VPR and ignores hold time constraints.

-    **Default:** ``slack``
+    **Default:** ``disable``

 .. _timing_driven_router_options: